-Membership to NiftyKit gives you access to all the tools to create and manage your smart contracts in an efficient way.
+- After signing up, all users will have access to all the NiftyKit tools to create and manage your smart contracts in an efficient way.

-Absolutely not.
-Anything you have already minted is owned by you or the current token holder even after you cancel your membership.
-The membership allows you to access the tools to mint, but you can always access and create draft NFTs and smart contracts without a membership
+- Absolutely not.
+Anything you have already minted is owned by you or the wallet used to create the smart contract.
+NiftyKit allows you to access the tools to mint, you can always access and transact with your NFTs and smart contracts directly in your etherscan.

-NFTs are basically code in the form of smart contracts, and when marketplaces execute "transfer" to "trade/sell", the code does a lookup on the smart contract to see where/how the royalties get paid.
+- NFTs are basically coded in the form of smart contracts, and when marketplaces execute "transfer" to "trade/sell", the code does a lookup on the smart contract to see where/how the royalties get paid.